Type to search

 “Oh, boy, do I love soup season!” says Tom Alexander, owner of Lettie’s Kitchen in Hockessin.
 “Soups are my favorite thing to make!”
-Lettie’s is stocking up on ham and bean, turkey and wild rice, and split pea, “to name a few,” Alexander promises.
-Buy them by the quart, and while you’re there, try the fried chicken.
+Lettie’s stocks up on ham and bean, turkey and wild rice and split pea, “to name a few,” Alexander promises.
+Buy them by the quart and, while you’re there, try the fried chicken.

 1318 Old Lancaster Pike, Hockessin; 239-7816; lettieskitchen.com